All hail the Prince! - Soccer24

 The supporters there are happy to have fallen, since the only time you are happy to fall is when you fall in love; they have indeed fallen in love with the Zimbabwean striker.

-Others may say its-too early to judge him since the season is just in it’s infancy, but objectively-speaking, in Dube’s case its not just about the figures (five goals in five matches) its also about the consistency.
+Others may say its-too early to judge him since the season is just in it’s infancy, but objectively-speaking, in Dube’s case its not just about the figures (five goals in five matches) its also about the consistency as well.

 The quick-fire rate at which he has settled in Tanzanian cannot go unnoticed as well, which is something worthy of praise.